VirgilSecurity/virgil-sdk-net/README.md

 ```

 ## Generating and Verifying Signatures
-This step walks you through the steps necessary to use the *VirgilCrypto* to generate a digital signature for data and to verify that a signature is authentic.
+This section walks you through the steps necessary to use the *VirgilCrypto* to generate a digital signature for data and to verify that a signature is authentic.

 Generate a new Public/Private keypair and *data* to be signed.